-Join Ben Long for an in-depth discussion in this video Solution: Basic adjustments for printing, part of From Screen to Paper: Improving Your Inkjet Printing Skills.
+Join Ben Long for an in-depth discussion in this video Solution: Basic adjustments for printing, part of Inkjet Printing: Advanced Photography Techniques.

 - Okay, hopefully that went well for you.
 Before we get started here, I wanna say that this is gonna be a pretty long movie because I'm actually gonna walk you through most of my edits.
 I'm only gonna do that on this movie.
 There will be other cases where I'll give you a really granular view of my process, but for the most part, we'll take a higher level look at things in future movies, but just to be sure you really understand the usage of the tools, I'm gonna walk you through everything here.
 Except for the first step, which was taking out the bird.
 That's a simple Clone Stamp Tool thing.
 I did it on a copy of my background layer.
 I duplicated the background layer.

 That give me a non-destructive edit.
 If I decide later I want the bird back in, I can just turn off this layer and the bird reappears.
 I don't think I'm gonna make that decision, though.
 I took this bird out because... without it, these birds here become kind of a single, uniform graphic element sitting right in the middle of the frame and I really like that.
 If I put this bird back... it kinda breaks up the uniformity, or the simple blobby shape that these birds are ascribing.
 And it's about to intersect with that roof, which muddies up that line.
 I just don't like it.
 But, I've got the option to put it back if I need it.